JosePedroDias/love2d-bitmap-font-renderer/README.md

 A [bitmap font renderer](https://love2d.org/wiki/love.graphics.newImageFont) for [love2d](https://love2d.org/) 0.10 using canvas and JS.

 For the time being, works on Firefox only.
+If you get sans-serif please refresh the page O:)

 The font used in the example comes from here:
 <https://www.behance.net/gallery/31268855/Determination-Better-Undertale-Font>